cabal-club/cable/readme.md

 here.

 ## 2. Scope
-This protocol does not include encryption or authentication of the connection.
+This protocol focuses on the on the wire bytes that get sent between peers that faciliate the exchange of chat messages and user and channel information.

-It may be provided by other layers in userland (e.g. Tor, I2P) or expanded upon in future iterations of this document.
-In particular, a future handshake protocol is planned, which will handle authenticating that connected peers are members of the same Cabal as the host machine.
+This protocol does not include encryption or authentication of the connection, nor a mechanism for the discovery of network peers.
+These may be provided by other layers in userland (e.g. Tor, I2P) or specified in future iterations of this document.
+In particular, a future handshake protocol is planned, which will handle authenticating peers to the Cabal.

-As such, it is assumed that peers speaking this protocol have proven to be legitimate members of the cabal.
-See Security Considerations (below) for an analysis of the types of anticipated attacks that even proper cabal members may carry out.
+As such, it is assumed that peers speaking this protocol are already authorized to access the Cabal.
+Security Considerations (below) includes an analysis of the types of anticipated attacks that legitimate cabal members may carry out.

 ## 3. Definitions
 **Cabal**: A private group chat that a number of users can participate in, comprised of **users** and zero or more **channel**s.